wp-plugins/intelliwidget-per-page-featured-posts-and-menus/readme.txt

 == Changelog ==

 = 1.2.2 =
-* Fixed bug that created invalid path to the admin JavaScript include
+* Fixed bug that created invalid path to the admin JavaScript include on Windows
 * Thanks to Spokesrider on Wordpress.org for finding this!
 * Added Page Menu as option for Nav Menu (to automatically generate menu from pages)
 * Added ID field option to override default 'intelliwidget' id